choyan/choyan/README.md

 👋 Hi, I'm Zahidul Hossain!
-I'm a Senior UI Engineer with a passion for creating intuitive, high-performance web applications.
+I'm a Software Engineer with a passion for creating intuitive, high-performance web applications.
 My expertise lies in front-end development, with a focus on React and its ecosystem.

 ## About Me